-One day, near the end of freshman year, Stallman heard about a special laboratory near MIT.
-The laboratory was located on the ninth floor an off-campus building in Tech Square, the newly built facility dedicated to advanced research.
-According to the rumors, the lab itself was dedicated to the cuttingedge science of artificial intelligence and boasted the cutting-edge machines and software programs to match.
+One day, near the end of his freshman year, Stallman heard about a special laboratory near MIT.
+The laboratory was located on the ninth floor of a building in Tech Square, the mostly-commercial office park MIT had built across the street from the campus.
+According to the rumors, the lab itself was dedicated to the cutting-edge science of artificial intelligence and boasted the cutting-edge machines and software to match.